bitpressio/bitpressio.github.io/_posts/2018-01-20-my-process-writing-self-published-docker-book.md

     - caddy
     - php
 excerpt: On January 23rd I released my third book, Docker for PHP Developers, that teaches PHP developers how to use Docker as a development environment.
 I thought I'd share my rough process for creating independantly published books for my courses from start to finish.
+short_description: On January 23rd I released my third book, Docker for PHP Developers, that teaches PHP developers how to use Docker as a development environment.
+I thought I'd share my rough process for creating independantly published books for my courses from start to finish.
 published: true
 comments: false
 twtter_card_type: summary_large_image